by RMHP Staff

 Who owns the farm?
 Manages farm?
 Lives on property?
 Who is approved to come / go from farm (maintenance workers, lawn crew, etc?)

 What does hiring process include?
-Include background checks for all employees?
+Include accredited background checks for all employees?
 Sub contractors?

 Is horse trainer / instructor an employee of farm or do they freelance?